Don’t fall into the car finance trap, read on for our top nine tips for finding the best car finance deals.

 Buying a car is often a big decision.
 There are different makes, models, and years to compare.
 Before you even sit in the driver's seat you might be also considering different options available with your selected model, like different types of upholstery, heated seats and steering wheels, satellite navigation, and cruise control.
 There's the all-important colour of the car too.

 These bells and whistles may be exciting to spend time researching, but the fancier the car, the more it is going to cost.
 You will need to think about how to pay for the car too.

-However, our research found that less than a third of bargain hunters looking for a cheap car think about car finance before they head to the dealer's forecourt.
+Our research found that less than a third of bargain hunters looking for a cheap car think about car finance before they head to the dealer's forecourt.
 You might spend time researching the exact make and model of a car that is best for you, but it can be just as important to understand the best way to pay for it as well.

-This could be an expensive mistake, because failing to find a cheap car loan or research the best car finance deals can drive up the price you ultimately pay.
+Failing to find a cheap car loan, or research the best car finance deals can drive up the price you ultimately pay.

 Best buy unsecured personal loan rates are only available to people with a good credit history, so not all car buyers will be able to get them.
 However, it’s still worth shopping around as there are still quite a few good deals.
 You can check your credit report for free before you apply.